abpio/abp-commercial-docs/en/modules/database-tables.md

 # Database Tables

 This documentation describes all database tables and their purposes.
-You can read this documentation to get an overall knowledge of the database tables that comes from different modules.
+You can read this documentation to get general knowledge of the database tables that come from each module.

 ## [Chat Module](chat.md)

 ### ChatUsers

-This table is used to store chat users.
+This table stores chat users.
 When you create a new user, a new identity user is created and a new record is added to this table as well.

 ### ChatConversations

-This table is used to store information about online chat conversations between users.
+This table stores information about online chat conversations between users.
 When a user starts a new conversation, a new record is added to this table.

 ### ChatMessages

-This table is used to store information about Chat messages, including the text, creator id, creation date, and other relevant details.
+This table stores information about Chat messages, including the text, creator id, creation date, and other relevant details.
 It enables filtering and searching for messages, and tracking metrics such as views.

 ### ChatUserMessages

-This table can be used to store information about Chat user messages, including the message id, sender, receiver and other relevant information.
-It can also be used to filter and search for messages, as well as to track the metrics associated with the messages, such as views and response time.
+This table can store information about the Chat user messages, including the message id, sender, receiver and other relevant information.
+It can also be used to filter and search messages, as well as to track the metrics associated with the messages, such as views and response time.

 #### Foreign Keys